sinnwerkstatt/landmatrix/from_v1/README.md

+# How to migrate data from Landmatrix V1
+Basically, look at `migrate.py` for examples.
+THe classes doing the migration are, somewhat inconsistently, called `Map<class>`.

+Some migrations depend on other migrations being run first.
+If you want to run such a migration without running the depended upon migration first, set the class variable `_done` in the depended upon class to `True`, as in `MapActivityAttributeGroup._done = True`.

 # How to find activities where the coordinates are borked
 Executed on the dataset I have for development.
 Before deployment, should be run on production data again.
 ```